YatFungLoo/Virtual-Function-in-Cpp/README.md

 First `cd`/ visit the base directory.

-To compile/recompile the program and run the exectable, run
+To compile/recompile the program and run the executable, run

 ```bash
 make && ./Virtual
 ```

-To delete the exectable, run
+To delete the executable, run

 ```bash
 make clean